 If this sounds a little too familiar, you’re not alone.
 You’re like thousands of other men who have struggled with abuse and/or control in their intimate relationships.
-Like some, you may exhibit some abusive behavior periodically.
+Like some, you may only exhibit abusive behavior periodically.
 Or, like others, you may have found yourself stuck in an abusive pattern.
 You know what you’re doing isn’t working, but you don’t know what else to do.
 In fact, you’ve probably asked yourself the same questions: How did it get this bad?
 Why do I get so angry?
 Why do I say and do those things?
 How do I stop acting this way?

 If He Would Have been Accountable

 I would never have left my husband if he would have been accountable, faced his addictions, gave me time, stopped yelling, intimidating, and abusing me.
 When a woman is treated this way, the choice to stay is taken from her.
 She must protect herself and her children.
 He has forced her to leave through his own harmful actions.

-The Men’s Resource Center provides domestic violence counseling that can help you answer those tricky questions and put you on the road to more love, respect, intimacy, and satisfaction in your intimate relationships.
-From domestic violence support groups and in-person counseling to online domestic abuse counseling and phone counseling, let us find what works best for you.
+The Men’s Resource Center can help you answer those tricky questions and put you on the road to more love, respect, intimacy, and satisfaction in your intimate relationships.
+In addition to our in-person counseling and domestic violence support group, we provide an online domestic abuse counseling option as well as an online men’s support group for men who can’t access our services in person or who prefer the comfort and convenience of their own space.
+Each program is facilitated by highly-trained, licensed counselors.
+Take the first step and connect with us.
+Together, we’ll find what works best for you.

 View the programs listed below and contact the Men’s Resource Center for our fee schedule and more information.

 Domestic Violence Counseling

 At the Men’s Resource Center, we understand that men struggle with issues of domestic violence at various levels of scope and severity; it isn’t a “one size fits all.”
-That’s why we carefully assess each person’s situation and tailor our counseling to his particular needs related to the degree of abusive and controlling behavior he exhibits.
+That’s why we carefully assess each person’s situation and tailor our counseling to his particular needs related to the degree of abusive and controlling behavior he exhibits or has experienced.